garycheung13/garycheung13-ux-portfolio/content/project/moment.md

 #### Design Solution

 ##### In-the-Moment Support
 Watch monitors and takes interest in heart rate jumps, prompting use to try a relaxation activity.
 The app will also provide guidance on completing said activity.
+We use friendly, casual language in the alert to make the app feel more approachable and human.

 ![In the moment support](/images/project-assets/moment-notice.png)
 <br><br>

 ##### Encouraging Behavior Change
 Learning and reinforcing positive ways to detail with stress is a priority but change is hard.
 Our app breaks down activities into smaller actionable steps that are easier to complete, and provide positive reinforcement.
+This was feature was inspired by the concept of "Shaping the Path" from Dan & Chip Heath's book _Switch: How to Change Things When Change is Hard_, in which the authors' found change is easier when one makes the steps for change smaller and more actionable.

 ![Encouraging change](/images/project-assets/moment-exercise.png)
 <br><br>

 ##### Flexibility and Control

 We understand that users may not be able to act on their stress right away and provide the ability for users to dismiss the prompts.
 We also realize that heart rate can fluctuate non-stress related reasons such as exercise, so we give users the ability to dismiss a false positive.
+Moreover, we wanted to convey the feeling that user, not the app, was in control the decision to act.

 ![Dismiss notices](/images/project-assets/moment-dismiss.png)
 <br><br>

 ##### Short and Long term feedback
-The app tracks and provides access the data it collects through visualizations which provide feedback on how well stress is being managed through heart rate history.
+The app tracks and provides access the data it collects through visualizations which provide feedback on how well stress is being managed through heart rate and stress rating history.
+Visible feedback is important for change, so we made it point to find a way to show the user progress for a something intangible as stress management.

 ![feedback](/images/project-assets/moment-viz.png)

 ### Ideation
 ---
 {{% 2colLeft src="/images/project-assets/moment-brainstorm.jpg" %}}
-Our ideation phase was spent refining the scope of our project and determining the exact use cases we wanted our product to fulfill.
-We found from our research that academic stress is best overcame by completing the stressful task (such as completing a difficult project), but stress symptoms (e.g. fatigue, headaches) distracted the individual from doing so.
-As such, we determined that providing in-the-moment stress management support was the most effective way to keep users on aid stress coping.
+Our ideation phase was spent **refining the scope of our project** and determining the exact use cases we wanted our product to fulfill.
+We found from our research that academic stress is best overcame by completing the stressful task (such as completing a difficult project), but stress symptoms (e.g. fatigue, headaches) **distracted the individual from doing so.** We determined that providing **in-the-moment stress management support was the most effective** way to keep users on aid stress coping.
 {{% /2colLeft %}}